Whelping Puppies: What do I Need Whelping Puppies?

 • Dog Whelping Box

 You can use a cardboard box with layers of newspapers on the bottom for smaller breeds.
 I cut a hole in the side so she can get out and make sure that the top can come off so I can assist during whelping if I need to.
+(See our article on ‘Easily Make Your Own Disposable Whelping Box’.)
 Make certain that the dog has plenty of room to stretch out.
 A child’s small plastic wading pool with layers of newspapers in the bottom can work well for larger breeds of dogs.

 The nice thing about cardboard boxes is that you can throw it away once the whelping of puppies is complete.
 I like to place a heating pad underneath one corner of the box so the puppies that have already come can stay nice and warm while the others are being born.
 Make sure you keep the heating pad on low during the whelping.
 If the puppies get too warm they will crawl off by themselves.
 I do not place the heating pad inside the box.
 The female might tear or bite it.

-If you have further comments or questions about 'What do I Need Whelping Puppies', feel free to visit our Forums, Use our 'Ask a Breeder a Question Link' or make a Comment on this article below.
+If you have further comments or questions about ‘What do I Need Whelping Puppies’, feel free to visit our Forums or make a Comment on this article below.
 We encourage participation and feedback.